-White Shadow is an interactive art installation: a telematic sundial which connects people on two remote locations.
-The installation plays with our perception of tradition, migrants, time and distance.
+White Shadow is an interactive installation: a telematic sundial that connects people in two remote locations.
+The installation plays with our perception of tradition, migration, time, and distance.

 At night, the main square in Linz is illuminated by the white shadow of Cuauhtémoc’s Statue, connecting the two locations, Linz and Mexico City, in time and space.
 The shadows of the Mexican museum visitors, passing a symbol of Aztec culture and achievement, the Stone of the Sun, are reduced to shadows in another country.
 Migrants carry their history and traditions wherever they go.
 In their host country these migrants tend to resemble shadows, barely noticed with their traditions and customs, instead often reduced to a featureless workforce.